 Unlike other providers, your claims history while you’re a member with William Russell won’t affect your renewal premium.
 Unlike other providers, we don’t think it’s fair to penalise members based on legitimate claims they’ve made in the past.
 Further, it discourages people from receiving the medical treatment they need because they are concerned about the cost of their renewal premium.

 We’ve published a full guide on how we calculate premiums for health insurance.

-How much does expat health insurance costs in different countries?
+How much does average expat health insurance costs in different countries?